 If your credit score has improved since you opened that credit card, Opperman says, the issuer might be even more willing to reduce your rate.

 The best way to increase your credit score is to make your payments on time each month, she says.
-And be sure to check your credit report to make sure it contains no outdated or inaccurate information.
+Also, double-check your credit report for any outdated or inaccurate information.

 “Anything you do to improve your credit should help you pay lower rates in the future,” Opperman says.